Pamirbek/DBMSProjectForFinalsFallSemester2020/readme.md

 # Database Management System For Object Oriented Programming Fall Semester of 2020

 Project uses Java, JavaFX, MySql. <b>To make the project work you need to create database with name "db2".
-The tables are not required for creating.
+The tables are not required for creating.</b>

 Team members: Pamirbek Almazbekov, Zhibek Mukhtarbekova